Cotton fibre terms

 Above 450 | Very high |

-Above all spinning cotton fibre definitions, need to understand before running fibre.
+Above all spinning cotton fiber definitions, need to be understood before running fiber.

 Trash